Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

     **Returns**: NONE.

     **Good to Know**:
-    - The amount of loose assets has already been accounted for.
+    - **The amount of loose assets has already been accounted for**.
     - This function is also entirely permissionless, so swaps or lp values can be sandwiched or otherwise manipulated.

     **Best Practice**:
-    - Use the `_amount` parameter passed in rather than relying on .balanceOf(address(this)).
+    - Use the `_amount` parameter passed in rather than relying on .balanceOf(address(this) since idle has already been accounted for.
     - **Any difference between the `_amount` parameter and the actual amount withdrawn will count as a loss and be passed on to the withdrawer.
 It may be preferred to revert for temporary issues such as liquidity constraints rather than pass on a loss**.
-    - If your strategy is illiquid or can not always service full withdraws, you can limit the amount by overriding `availableWithdrawLimt` outlined below.
+    - If your strategy is illiquid or can not always service full withdraws, you can limit the amount by overriding `availableWithdrawLimit` outlined below.

     **Example**:

         function _freeFunds(uint256 _amount) internal override {
-            yieldSource.withdraw(asset, _amount);
+            yieldSource.withdraw(address(asset), _amount);
         }

 3. *_harvestAndReport()*